-- 6.1 The following safety precautions shall be followed: - 6.1.1 Only gaseous nitrogen shall be used to pressurize the system. - 6.1.2 An 8 oz. pressure relieve valve shall be installed on the Test Port Assembly to prevent the possible over-pressurizing of the Clean Air Separator. - 6.1.3 A ground strap should be employed during the introduction of nitrogen into the system. - 6.2 There shall be no Phase I bulk product deliveries into or out of the gasoline storage tank(s) within the three (3) hours prior to the test or during the performance of this test procedure. - 6.3 All pressure measuring device(s) shall be bench calibrated using a reference standard.
-Calibration shall be performed at 20, 50, and 80 percent of full scale.
-Accuracy shall be within two percent at each of these calibration points.
-Calibrations shall be conducted on a frequency not to exceed 180 days.
-Calibration documentation shall be maintained with the equipment at all times. - 6.4 Use the flow meter to determine the nitrogen regulator delivery pressures that correspond to nitrogen flow rates of 2.0 CFM (120 CFH) and 4.0 CFM (240 CFH).
+- 6.1 The following safety precautions shall be followed: - 6.1.1 Only gaseous nitrogen shall be used to pressurize the system. - 6.1.2 An 8 oz. pressure relieve valve shall be installed on the Test Port Assembly to prevent the possible over-pressurizing of the Clean Air Separator. - 6.1.3 A ground strap should be employed during the introduction of nitrogen into the system. - 6.2 There shall be no Phase I bulk product deliveries into or out of the gasoline storage tank(s) within the three (3) hours prior to the test or during the performance of this test procedure. - 6.3 A copy of the most current calibration shall be kept with all equipment.
+All electronic pressure measuring devices shall be bench tested for accuracy using a reference gauge, incline manometer or National Institute of Standards and Technology (NIST) traceable standard at least once every 180 consecutive days.
+Accuracy checks shall be performed at a minimum of three (3) points (e.g., 20, 50 and 80 percent of full scale) each for both positive and negative pressure readings.
+Accuracy shall meet the requirements of Section 4.

+- 6.4 Use the flow meter to determine the nitrogen regulator delivery pressures that correspond to nitrogen flow rates of 2.0 CFM (120 CFH) and 4.0 CFM (240 CFH).
 These pressures define the allowable range of delivery pressures acceptable for this test procedure.
 The flow meter shall be connected in-line between the nitrogen supply regulator and the Test Port Assembly during pressurization.
-The flow meter may be connected in-line between the nitrogen supply regulator and the test. - 6.5 The electronic pressure measurement device shall be subject to warm-up and drift check before use; see Section 4.5. - 6.6 The four ball valves used in the installation of the Clean Air Separator are lockable and shall be locked in the position shown in Figure 2-2 or Figure 2-2H of Exhibit 2 and in Figure 4-1 or Figure 4-1H of this Exhibit during normal operation.
-Figure 4-1 and Figure 4-2 apply to vertical Clean Air Separator installations and Figure 4-1H and Figure 4-2H apply to horizontal Clean Air Separator installations.
+The flow meter may be connected in-line between the nitrogen supply regulator and the Test. - 6.5 The electronic pressure measurement device shall be subject to warm-up and drift check before use; see Section 4.5. - 6.6 The four ball valves used in the installation of the Clean Air Separator are lockable and shall be locked in the position shown in Figure 1 or Figure 1H of this Exhibit during normal operation.
+Figure 1 applies to vertical CAS installations and Figure 1H applies to horizontal CAS installations.
 The four padlocks provided by Healy Systems, Inc. in their installation kit are keyed the same.
 However, it is possible that one or more of the padlocks on the Clean Air Separator could have been replaced (seizing, damage, broken key, etc.).
-Conducting this test will require a set of keys necessary to unlock all padlocks.

-6.7 Verify that the Clean Air Separator is in its normal operating configuration by confirming that all components are as indicated (See Figure 4-1 or Figure 4-1H):
+Conducting this test will require a set of keys necessary to unlock all padlocks. - 6.7 Verify that the Clean Air Separator is in its normal operating configuration by confirming that all components are as indicated (See Figure 1 or Figure 1H):